asw221/dlm/vignette/README.md

 <img src="fit0_resids.png" alt="fit0 diagnostics" width="800" height="244">

 _Quick residual diagnostics for the model with only one DL function.
-There appears to be a non-constant variance pattern, and age is clearly correlated with the residuals from this fit._
+There appears to be a non-constant variance pattern, and age and gender are clearly correlated with the residuals from this fit.
+The code below produces the plot on the left._

 ```R
 ## Examine residuals plot